 Friedenberg noted that this means teachers need to provide opportunities for students to show they can exceed what is expected and be truly advanced.
 Standards-based report cards can encourage teachers to make sure their lessons offer students chances to go beyond “grade level.”
 Mead said one analogy her district uses to explain this difference to parents is: “You climb up the hill to be proficient, but you have to fly off to be exemplary.”

 Standards-based report cards provide the added benefit of keeping teachers and parents focused on student learning goals from the very beginning of the year.
-Friedenberg said this gives his students a chance to get help where it?s most needed, sooner rather than later.
+Friedenberg said this gives his students a chance to get help when it’s most needed, sooner rather than later.

-As with any new program, students and parents should also expect some glitches and changes in the first few years.
-Both Mead and Friedenberg noted that the first couple years with their standards-based report cards were challenging for teachers as they dealt with technical difficulties at the same time they were working to align their teaching and assessment with the new report cards.
+As with the implementation of any new program, students and parents should expect some glitches and fine-tuning as the new report cards are established.
+Both Mead and Friedenberg noted that the first few years with their standards-based report cards were challenging for teachers as they dealt with technical difficulties at the same time that they were working to align their teaching and assessment with the new report cards.
 Patience and understanding from parents and students go a long way when schools are working out bugs in a new program.

 Friedenberg also said the Santa Monica-Malibu Unified School District has significantly revised its standards-based report card each year.
 He said the first year students received 54 different marks, which proved too many for most parents to comprehend.
 “A lot of parents said there were so many categories that they couldn’t figure out what it meant, so they just looked at the teacher comments,” said Friedenberg.
-For this year, the report card was scaled down to include a smaller number of key standards.
+The report card was scaled down to include a smaller number of key standards.